 Host plants:

 Phlomis species.
-In Europe, only the use of Phlomis samia is so far secured.
+In Europe, only the usage of Phlomis samia is so far well known.

 Habitat: